SonjayLake/Hotel-Booking/README.md

 ## Overview
-The hotel booking app is a fullstack application which uses React and Node.
+The hotel booking app is a fullstack application which uses React, Express, and TypeScript.
 It also uses key technologies in Stripe, JWT Auth, and React Query (Tan Stack).

 ### Preview